kitnil/awesome/README.md

 ## Java

+- [tsunami-security-scanner](https://github.com/google/tsunami-security-scanner) - Tsunami is a general purpose network security scanner with an extensible plugin system for detecting high severity vulnerabilities with high confidence.
 - [validator](https://github.com/validator/validator) - Nu Html Checker – Helps you catch problems in your HTML, CSS, and SVG
 - [mpv-remote-app](https://github.com/mcastorina/mpv-remote-app) - Android app to control mpv running on another computer
 - [zeppelin](https://github.com/apache/zeppelin) - Web-based notebook that enables data-driven, interactive data analytics and collaborative documents with SQL, Scala and more.